ash-bergs/code_study/README.md

 #### **Suggested VS Code extensions:**

-I use the Better COmments extension from AmirH.A. to help color code my comments.
+I use the Better Comments extension from AmirH.A. to help color code my comments.
 If you have that installed you'll notice a visual organization to my comments in this repo.

 ----